Sustainsys/Saml2/doc/Configuration.md

 </configSections>
 ```
 ## Loading modules
-When using the http module and the MVC controller, the `SessionAuthenticationModule` needs
+When using the http module or the MVC controller, the `SessionAuthenticationModule` needs
 to be loaded and if using the http module that needs to be loaded as well.
 The owin package
 does not need any http modules, please see the separate info on the [Owin middleware](OwinMiddleware.md).